feedly/sample-customer-scripts/python/README.md

 ## Requirements

 1. Python 3.6 or later.
-2. Python libraries: requests, csv, json, pymysql, configparser.
+2. Python libraries: requests, pymysql.
 You can install them using pip:

 ```
 pip install requests pymysql